 FRIDAY, Aug.
 14, 2015 – The number of American children with attention-deficit/hyperactivity disorder (ADHD) is rising, U.S. government experts say.
 And it's important for the disorder to be recognized and treated.
 Untreated ADHD can cause serious problems for children, such as falling behind in school, difficulty making and keeping friends, and having conflicts with parents, according to the American Academy of Child and Adolescent Psychiatry.
 Children with untreated ADHD have more emergency room visits and are more likely to have self-inflicted injuries than those who receive treatment, according to a news release from the U.S. Food and Drug Administration.
 In addition, teens with untreated ADHD are more likely to take risks, such as drinking and driving, and have twice as many traffic crashes as those who receive treatment, the FDA said.
 The number of American children aged 4 to 17 ...
 Read more

-Related support groups: Adderall, Phentermine, Vyvanse, Attention-Deficit Hyperactivity Disorder (ADHD), Concerta, Ritalin, Adderall XR, Adipex-P, Nuvigil, Focalin, Provigil, Strattera, Caffeine, Oppositional Defiant Disorder, Methylphenidate, Dextroamphetamine, Amphetamine, Focalin XR, Methamphetamine, Intuniv
+Related support groups: Adderall, Phentermine, Vyvanse, Attention-Deficit Hyperactivity Disorder (ADHD), Concerta, Ritalin, Adderall XR, Adipex-P, Nuvigil, Focalin, Provigil, Strattera, Oppositional Defiant Disorder, Caffeine, Methylphenidate, Dextroamphetamine, Amphetamine, Focalin XR, Methamphetamine, Phendimetrazine

 Posted 16 Sep 2011 by Drugs.com